Facilities and Administrative Cost Recovery and Waivers

 For-profit sponsors are charged the full, applicable F&A rate for the project activity.
 A subsidy of any cost of the project would constitute a use of public funds for private benefit and would be an improper use of University resources.

 In contrast to the policy exceptions outlined above, an F&A cost waiver is an institutional agreement between the University and a sponsor that F&A costs will be charged at less than the University's full, applicable rate.
 A waiver or reduction shall be granted only under exceptional circumstances and only when the programmatic benefit to the University is compelling and outweighs the institutional benefit of recovering the full cost of conducting the project.
 An F&A cost waiver or reduction shall not be approved because the principal investigator (PI) thinks this will increase the competitiveness of the proposal or because the total award amount is capped.

 A waiver or reduction request must be approved by the assistant vice president for research administration prior to proposal submission.
 Under no circumstances shall F&A cost waivers be considered after an award is accepted by the University.

 To request a waiver of or reduction in F&A costs, the F&A Cost Rate Exception Request form must be completed and submitted by the PI along with the proposal and Transmittal form five business days prior to the sponsor's proposal deadline.
 The F&A Cost Rate Exception Request form must include the signed concurrence of the department chair/director and dean/vice president or center/institute director, acknowledging that the F&A costs waived will be deducted from any allocation of F&A returned to the unit(s) for the years applicable to the award.
-Reductions in F&A will begin with the PI's proportion, then the department, then the college/division proportion of F&A. Any remaining deduction will be taken from the vice president for research and innovation's F&A allocation.
+Reductions in F&A will result in no F&A distribution to the dean/VP, department or PI.